 Alex Acquavella: I think the auction houses have a much more heavy-handed approach while we’re able to offer a significantly more targeted strategy.
 If, for whatever reason, we’re not able to sell something, for instance, the consignor could probably still end up taking the work to auction if they wanted to without it being burned.

 Nick Acquavella: As long as an estate is able and willing to give us a longer runway to achieve its goal, based on the combined strengths and selling abilities of Acquavella, Gagosian, and Pace, I’d say we’re pretty tough to beat.
 What’s interesting though, is that in the past, it seemed like the auction houses had reached an irrational level of willingness to chase after certain collections, even if it meant that it wasn’t necessarily profitable for them to do so.
 AGP has no interest in doing that.
-So, there will probably be many things that we will look at and determine that they’re not the right t for us.
+So, there will probably be many things that we will look at and determine that they’re not the right fit for us.
 But then, there will also be times when our interests and the interests of the sellers match perfectly – as was the case with Catie Marron and the executors of Don Marron’s estate.
 And while I can’t speak for them, I think it’s fair to say that they’re pretty happy with what we’ve achieved.

 Nick Acquavella: Each deal is so different that it’s really hard to say.
-But I could see a situation where a collection perhaps has one painting in particular with tremendous value that might not be a good t for a public auction at a given moment in time.
+But I could see a situation where a collection perhaps has one painting in particular with tremendous value that might not be a good fit for a public auction at a given moment in time.
 Privately, the three galleries can place that item and then proceed to work on the rest of the collection.
 We can

 be very flexible and nimble, whereas the auction houses are probably a bit more set in their ways in terms of how they approach selling a collection.
-And yes, the auction houses may be good at private sales, but I’m con dent in saying that the Acquavellas, the Glimchers, and Larry Gagosian are better.
+And yes, the auction houses may be good at private sales, but I’m confident in saying that the Acquavellas, the Glimchers, and Larry Gagosian are better.

 The Canvas: Last question and then I’ll let each of you get back to your day.
 Whether it’s with the soon-to-open Tom Sachs show or at the gallery’s location in Palm Beach, what do you want clients to walk away thinking after coming to the gallery?